 Facilitator of collaboration and efficiency

-- 347 school districts currently participate in a BOCES-initiated health benefits consortium.
+- 391 school districts currently participate in a BOCES coordinated health benefits consortium.

-- $5 million was the total savings to school districts participating in BOCES energy cooperatives when compared to retail pricing in one year.
+- 490 school districts participated in BOCES energy cooperatives in one year.